gisauweb/GISAUBC/README.md

 > Gado-Gado Indonesian Student Association of UBC

-Founded in early 2000s, the Gado-Gado Indonesian Students Association of UBC (GISAU) exists to create an open, close-knitted and connected community which exemplifies the signature Indonesian warmth and welcomes the diversity of Indonesian students in UBC Vancouver campus.
+Founded in early 2000s, the Gado-Gado Indonesian Students Association of UBC (GISAU) exists to create an open, close-knitted and connected community which exemplifies the signature Indonesian :indonesia: warmth and welcomes the diversity of Indonesian students in UBC Vancouver campus.

 <br/>
 This is our official public website deployed under the domain: https://gisaubc.com/